yabwon/SAS_PACKAGES/packages/baseplus.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**EXAMPLE 26** Downloading data from the internet to a local dirrectory:
+**EXAMPLE 26** Downloading data from the internet to a local directory:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~sas
 %downloadFilesTo(~/directoryA)
 datalines4;